to consider ~ politics of beauty

 forget me nots ep.
 7 ~ finish what you started

-A song I love has between the lyrics: “every new beginning comes form some other beginning’s end” (Semisonic – Closing time).
-While not EVERY new beginning HAS to come from some other beginning’s end, my realisation is that if you don’t really finish something, that possible new beginning might be getting just a part of what you could offer in your attempt to make the most of it, to value it as you might have hoped or projected at one point.
+While not EVERY new beginning HAS to come from some other beginning’s end, my realization is that if you don’t really finish something, that possible new beginning might be getting just a part of what you could offer in your attempt to make the most of it.
+Having, as much as possible, a redemptive closure of past endeavors enables (as I see it at least at this time) a bigger potential to value new beginnings it as you might hope or project on them.

 forget me nots ep.6 ~ begin! be there!

 I’ve finally begun writing this post.
 It’s about a year later then I would have liked it to be and I’m not proud of it.
 It’s been all sorts of stuff keeping me from doing it.
 I suppose procrastination is one of them.
-Ever since I’ve learned about this word ‘procrastination’ I’ve managed on one hand to realize the damage it can do, and sadly it has done, and on the other hand I’ve recognized the.. sometimes meditative – sometimes creative results that followed it.
+Ever since I’ve learned about this word, procrastination, I’ve managed on one hand to realize the damage it can do, and sadly it has done, and on the other hand I’ve recognized the.. sometimes meditative – sometimes creative results that followed it.

 It seams starting means trying..
 I’m not sure what’s really keeping us from trying.. the fear of failure, of the shame of failure, the vulnerability of the exposure..

-What ever it is, I’ve started to realize the importance of trying.
-By trying I can find the value in it or the flaws of it, I can gain the benefit or learn the lesson it can bring..
-I only have to lose by remaining hung-up with anything.
 Sure it’s good to prepare, investigate, ask for advice or more perspectives, but don’t get stuck.
-Triying can help you even if you fail, you’ll benefit from the experience in your next try and will be able to move to the next thing.
+Trying can help you even if you fail, you’ll benefit from the experience in your next try and/or will be able to move to the next thing.

 Thanks for your patience if you’ve made it so far.